wujastyk/sushrutaproject/README.md

 These links lead to the transcription of the vulgate; use the panel on the left of the Saktumiva screen to select the provisional edition and manuscripts for real-time collation.

+## Copyright and Licensing
+All files in this Github repository are copyrighted (C) Dominik Wujastyk 2021.
+They are distributed under a  [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.

 ## Project roadmap